 I think about my finances more than the average person but that doesn’t mean I’m not susceptible to nudges.
 Just the other day I was checking my mortgage balance online when I saw a note that read, “increase your payment by $50 and you will save $2,469 in interest and pay off your mortgage 10 months sooner,” followed by a link to take action.
 So I did it.
 The new payment starts next month.

 I’m confident that future me will be able to handle the higher payments next year and my discretionary budget will naturally adjust to its new reality.

-In fact, when I set up my budget for the new year I’ll look for other opportunities to save more tomorrow through the power of automation.
+In fact, whenever I set up my budget for the new year I look for other opportunities to save more tomorrow through the power of automation.